-Starting in Early Years and continuing throughout Key Stages 1 and 2, pupils will be taught how to take turns, how to treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission seeking and giving, and the concept of personal privacy.
+Starting in Early Years and continuing throughout Key Stages 1 and 2, pupils will be taught how to take turns, how to treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission seeking and giving.
 Pupils will learn about personal space and boundaries, how to show respect and understand the differences between appropriate and inappropriate or unsafe physical contact.